sbslee/notes/docs/machine_learning.rst

 1. Set a large margin
 2. Lower misclassification rate

-The parameter C controls the size of a margin with a larger C value giving a smaller margin.
+The parameter C controls the size of a margin with a larger C value meaning a smaller margin.

+Intuitively, the gamma parameter defines how far the influence of a single training example reaches, with low values meaning ‘far’ and high values meaning ‘close’.
+The gamma parameters can be seen as the inverse of the radius of influence of samples selected by the model as support vectors.

 References: